Fuel Hotel Marketing Podcast: Episode 83 – 8 Email Marketing Mistakes Hotels Should Avoid (from Marketo)

 - Run soft bounce management campaigns to clean up your sender list

-- Remove role accounts – such as email accounts that are not attributed to a person, like [email protected] and [email protected]
+- Remove role accounts – such as email accounts that are not attributed to a person, like support@ and info@.

 - Run re-engagement campaigns – because an unsubscribe hurts much less than being marked as spam.